mdomnik/miniRT/README.md

 Ray tracing is that magical process that makes computer-generated images look like they’ve been plucked straight from reality - or at least from a well-lit, impeccably polished version of it.
 It’s the secret sauce behind those jaw-dropping visuals in movies and games, minus the multi-million dollar budget and the Hollywood credits.

-_Just remember: it’s all fun and games until the sphere starts rotating.
-Oh wait, it can’t._

 ## Features

 🟥 - not implemented yet